pytorch/torchtune/docs/source/tutorials/llama_kd_tutorial.rst

 What is Knowledge Distillation?
 -------------------------------

-`Knowledge Distillation <https://arxiv.org/pdf/1503.02531>`_ is is a widely used compression technique that transfers knowledge from a larger (teacher) model to a smaller (student) model.
+`Knowledge Distillation <https://arxiv.org/pdf/1503.02531>`_ is a widely used compression technique that transfers knowledge from a larger (teacher) model to a smaller (student) model.
 Larger models have more parameters and capacity for knowledge, however, this larger capacity is also more computationally expensive to deploy.
 Knowledge distillation can be used to compress the knowledge of a larger model into